liferay/liferay-docs/discover/analytics-cloud/articles/02-getting-started/02-adding-a-liferay-dxp-data-source.markdown

 ## Adding the DXP Data Source [](id=adding-the-dxp-data-source)

-Adding a Liferay DXP Data Source connects your Analytics Cloud project with a Liferay DXP instance.
+Adding a Liferay DXP data source connects your Analytics Cloud project with a Liferay DXP instance.

-Here's how to start adding your Liferay DXP data source:

 1. Select *Settings* in the navigation panel.